By Michele Neuhaus, LCAT, LMHC, CCLS

 As New York City families prepare for the return to in-person school on September 13, there’s one group of children who may need special care: the 0-5 set, babies and preschoolers who may never have been to in-person school or child care, and who haven’t experienced or don’t remember pre-COVID life.
 How do we help these children adjust?
 What mental health pitfalls and opportunities should parents look out for?

 If you’re a parent with a child 5 years old or younger, you may be feeling worried about how the COVID-19 pandemic has affected your child’s development, especially their social development.
-If your child is starting day care or preschool for the first time, or if they’re returning to in-person school for the first time since the pandemic, you may wonder about the usual stuff, like how they will get along with their teacher and make friends, as well as pandemic-related issues.
-Since young children can’t be vaccinated yet, your child may not have interacted very much with people outside your family, been in a room with strangers, or in a classroom setting.
-They may have been remote learning, which means they did not interact directly with peers and teachers.
-They may not understand “social distancing” but be expected to doggedly observe it.
+If your child is starting day care or preschool for the first time, or if they’re returning to in-person school for the first time since the pandemic, you may wonder about the usual stuff, like how they will get along with their teacher and make friends.
+You likely also are concerned about pandemic-related issues.
+For example, your child may not have interacted very much with people outside your family, been in a room with strangers, or in a classroom setting.
+They may have been learning remotely, which means they did not interact directly with peers and teachers.
+They may not understand “social distancing” but be expected to observe it.
 And how can they read their teachers’ and classmates’ nonverbal cues when everyone’s face is covered?

 While these are daunting challenges for sure, there are things you can do to prepare your child and ensure their healthy growth and development this year.
 Below are seven tips to help reduce anxiety (for children and parents!) during the transition.